mrsingleton/jour71105/lessons/data/math/percentages/01-percent.md

 # Percent
 A percent is a part of a whole, a distinct amount of a complete unit.
-Since parts of a singular unit amount to less than `1`, the decimal figures are multiplied by `100` so that they become readily understandable.
+Since parts of a singular unit amount to less than `1`, the decimal figures are multiplied by `100` so that they become more easily understandable.

 Readers and viewers can grasp the idea of *parts of a whole* far better than they can make sense of raw numbers or decimals that don't have context.